Fastlane-LLC/vendor-api-docs/source/includes/_letter_of_guarantee.md

 --------- | -----------
 claimId | The LossExpress UUID associated with the claim

+<aside class="warning">"turnAroundTimeEstimate" is currently not supported and will return a NULL value for all Letter of Guarantee requests.</aside>

 ## Cancel Letter of Guarantee Request

 > Cancel Letter of Guarantee Request Example Response Body: